Fabrics 101: Embroidering on Towels

 Tea Towels & Flour Sack Towels

-staples of craft fairs everywhere,
+staples of craft fairs everywhere.

-designs to friends and family.
+for friends and family.
 Tea

 towels and flour sack towels are the